-3. Check your heart rate
+3. Check your heart rate.

 Very few things can keep you more engaged with your workout than staying on top of your heart rate.
 These numbers make all the difference in fitness.
-Meeting your max heart rate and not dipping below your resting rate, can ensure you’re hitting just the right intensity to create change.
+Meeting your max heart rate and not dipping below your resting rate can ensure you’re hitting just the right intensity to create change.

-Finding your target heart rate depends on several things including your goal and your general stats.
+Finding your target heart rate depends on several things, including your goal and your general stats.
 Many sites and apps can easily show you how to calculate it.
-Since this is a matter of the heart though, make sure to run these numbers by your medical doctor first.
+Since this is a matter of the heart, though, make sure to run these numbers by your medical doctor first.

-4. Get new gear
+4. Get new gear.

 Many swear a fierce new gym look will get them in the door like never before.
 A fitness lover named Morgan says a good gym wardrobe keeps them in the game.
-“Maybe it’s a matter of dressing the part,” Morgan says, “If I feel like a sexy, fit, beast, well … I’m going to act like one.”
+“Maybe it’s a matter of dressing the part,” Morgan says.
+“If I feel like a sexy, fit beast, well … I’m going to act like one.”

-5. Get a new gym
+5. Get a new gym.

-Honey, if none of these gym motivation tips have worked for you, something is terribly wrong.
+If none of these gym motivation tips have worked for you, something is terribly wrong.
 It might be time to jump ship and try a new gym.

 As a certified gym whore, I usually require a change of scenery every year.
 There’s something motivating about new energy, new equipment and, most importantly, new people!
 Sometimes the best way to fix gym burnout is to bounce.